 What is Correxiko?

 Without divulging too much information about the founders, here is a quick intro into Correxiko.
 Correxiko was launched in January 2016 in California with the idea of ‘transformational beauty from the inside.’
 Despite being US-based, they are ‘all British,’ and the product R&D and manufacturing is based in the UK (they couldn’t find a US facility that uses the stringent ‘clean’ standards they needed).
-View Full Post
+View Post